Why You'll See Some Familiar Outfits On The BAFTAs Red Carpet

 BAFTA chief executive Amanda Berry has said she was "very disappointed" and had "hoped we'd see at least one female director".

-The EE British Academy Film Awards take place next Sunday (2nd February) at London's Royal Albert Hall.
+The EE British Academy Film Awards take place this Sunday February 2nd at London's Royal Albert Hall.

 Advertisement